hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

  * `serviceAccount` - Values that configure the Kubernetes service account created for Vault.

     - `annotations` (`string`) - This value defines additional annotations for the service account.
-This should be a formatted as a multi-line string.
+This should be formatted as a multi-line string.

         ```yaml
         annotations: |